frankdean/trip-server-2/README.md

 passed to rescue services etc., to assist with locating the missing adventurer.

-Trip Server 2 will be a port of [Trip Server][trip-server], written mostly in C++.
-It is far from complete.
-It can be run alongside an existing Trip Server version 1.10.x installation.
+Trip Server 2 is a port of [Trip Server v1][trip-server], written mostly in C++.
+Compared to the previous version, it is not fully complete, but now supports all the primary tracking, itinerary management and sharing functions, sufficient to support its primary purpose.
+It can be run alongside an existing Trip Server version 1.11.x installation.

-The Trip application consists of two primary components, [a server application][trip-server], written in [ECMAScript][] (a JavaScript standard), running under [Node.js][] and [a browser application][trip-web-client], also written in ECMAScript using [AngularJS][], a web framework.
+The original Trip application consists of two primary components, [a server application][trip-server], written in [ECMAScript][] (a JavaScript standard), running under [Node.js][] and [a browser application][trip-web-client], also written in ECMAScript using [AngularJS][], a web framework.